Soy Como Quiero Ser

-Soy Como Quiero Ser is the fifth studio album by Mexican singer Luis Miguel, released on July 15, 1987, by WEA Latina.
+Soy Como Quiero Ser (I Am How I Want to Be) is the fifth studio album by Mexican singer Luis Miguel, released on July 15, 1987, by WEA Latina.
 It was his first release with WEA.
 The album was subtitled Luis Miguel '87: Soy Como Quiero Ser.
 Singers Laura Branigan and Rocío Banquells appear on two of the album's tracks as backing vocals.
 The majority of the songs included are Spanish-language adaptations of popular songs from the 1960s, 1970s and 1980s.

 In 1988, it received a nomination for Best Latin Pop Performance at the 30th Grammy Awards, becoming Luis Miguel's second Grammy nomination.